OmMurhekar49/Daily-Brief/README.md

-# 📰 News-Mag
+# 📰 Daily-Brief

-**News-Mag** is a dynamic React-based online news platform that delivers the latest updates across multiple genres.
+**Daily-Brief** is a dynamic React-based online news platform that delivers the latest updates across multiple genres.
 It offers users real-time access to news articles from categories such as technology, sports, entertainment, business, and health.
-Designed for a smooth user experience, News-Mag provides fast performance with light/dark mode and a responsive layout for all devices.
+Designed for a smooth user experience, Daily-Brief provides fast performance with light/dark mode and a responsive layout for all devices.

 ---